 - Complete set of metrics, queries, alarms, events and dashboards

 - Fetching log data is manual and not transparent

 Log Data is Not Aggregated

 CloudWatch stores logs in a three level hierarchy of regions, log groups and log streams.
 Unfortunately, these are not aggregated into a unified view.
 Consequently, finding the right log stream can be difficult, especially when using AWS Lambda which creates a multitude of streams.

 Logs are regional in scope, i.e. they are stored and accessed via the AWS region in which they were captured.
 There is no global view of a log across all regions.

 The AWS CloudWatch Logs viewer is fairly basic and presents page by page of log data for a single log stream.
 The viewer is slow and this compounds the lack of log aggregation.
 It typically takes up to 2-4 seconds to load a new page of log events.
 Locating a specific log event when the owning log stream is unknown is a slow, laborious exercise.

 The CloudWatch Insights product offers a compound query capability.
 But queries can take over a minute for a single query with a moderate amount of log data.

 While developing serverless cloud applications at SenseDeep, we became frustrated accessing CloudWatch Logs.
 We wanted a fast log viewer that supported smooth infinite scrolling and structured log data presentation and we wanted more powerful queries.
-So we created SenseLogs, a CloudWatch Logs viewer that runs blazingly fast, 100% in your browser.
+So we created a blazing fast log viewer for SenseDeep.
 It transparently downloads and stores log events in your browser application cache for immediate viewing without delays.
 It offers smooth scrolling, live tail and powerful structured queries.

-Together AWS CloudWatch and SenseLogs provide a comprehensive logging solution for small to medium sites and is an effective, simpler alternative to resorting to the traditional enterprise logging solutions.
+Together AWS CloudWatch and SenseDeep provide a comprehensive logging solution for small to medium sites and is an effective, simpler alternative to resorting to the traditional enterprise logging solutions.